Download page Overview of Database Visibility.

 - Database Agent

-- Events Service
+- Events Service (on-premises only)

 The AppDynamics Database Agent is a standalone Java program that collects performance metrics about your database instances and database servers.
 You can deploy the Database Agent on any machine running Java 1.8 or higher.
-The machine must have network access to the AppDynamics Tenant and the database instance that you want to be monitored.
+The machine must have network access to the AppDynamics Controller and the database instance that you want to be monitored.

 A database agent running on a typical machine with 16 GB of memory can monitor about 25 databases.
 On larger machines, a database agent can monitor up to 200 databases.
 To monitor more than 100 databases, increase the initially allocated heap size for the Database Agent JVM.
 See Database Visibility Supported Environments